linghengqian-scratches/snakeyaml-update-test/README.md

+# The issue at https://github.com/apache/shardingsphere/pull/15260 has been resolved, archived in this repository.

 ## Investigation of #15260
 - Investigation of YAML deserialization issue at https://github.com/apache/shardingsphere/pull/15260 .
 - The problem of main investigation is `org.apache.shardingsphere.mode.manager.cluster.coordinator.registry.process.subscriber.ProcessRegistrySubscriberTest` test failed.